awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 as part of this solution which can be deployed separately to the main stack.
 This template will create a VPC with private subnets and all the relevant VPC Endpoints required by the Amazon S3 Find and Forget solution.
-To deploy this template, use the VPC Template Deploy to AWS button in [Deploying the Solution](#deploying-the-solution) then follow steps 5-9.
+To deploy this template, use the VPC Template "Deploy to AWS button" in [Deploying the Solution](#deploying-the-solution) then follow steps 5-9.
 The **Outputs** tab will contain the subnet and security group IDs to use an inputs for the main stack.